 Inside her classroom, we found 2 of her friends playing in the media table.
 She was so excited to join them.
 The look in their eyes when they saw my daughter told me something wasn’t right.
 First, we did our morning routine.
 We checked what her job was for the day; and then we looked for her name from the table filled with her friend’s name and pinned it on their name board.
 By then, she was rushing to say goodbye to me so she can join her friends in the media table.
 But one friend whispered to the other (loud enough for me to hear), “Let’s not play with Alex!”
 And the other friend (one of my daughter’s best friends) agreed.
 And then her best friend said it out loud “We don’t want to play with you!”
 My heart broke.

-How I Dealt With My Daughter’s Mean Friends
+How I Helped My Daughter Deal With Mean Friends

-Of all the advice I got about motherhood and parenting, no one ever told me what to do when someone is mean to your child.
+Of all the advice I got about motherhood and parenting, no one ever told me how to help your child deal with mean friends.
 I really wish someone did, but no one did!
 So at that moment, I just did what I thought was right.
 We tried to look for other places she could play in and other friends she could play with, but she didn’t want to play anywhere else and with someone else.
 She didn’t want me to go.
 I told her teacher what happened and she offered to play with her, but my daughter didn’t want to.
-The teacher talked to the girls and encouraged my daughter to play in the media table; my daughter walked away from me which told me I can leave.
+The teacher talked to the girls and encouraged my daughter to play in the media table; my daughter walked away from me which was my sign that I can leave.

 I left with such a heavy heart.
 I started questioning everything!
 How can two 3-year-old kids act like that, and say that to her?
 I hated having to go to work that day!
 While sobbing on my way to work, I wished I didn’t have a full-time job so I can just stay at home with my kids and protect them from all of these.
 But then I realized maybe she needed to experience that so she’ll be wiser and stronger because of it.